-The Future Winners program, established by Sister District in partnership with Run for Something and EMILY’s List, works to shore up the pipeline of progressive state legislative candidates by continuing to invest in developing exceptional candidates who came up a bit short in their last run.
+The bi-annual Future Winners program, established by Sister District and run in partnership with EMILY’s List and the DLCC for 2023, works to shore up the pipeline of progressive state legislative candidates by continuing to invest in developing exceptional candidates who came up a bit short in their last run.

 Progressive donors and organizations invest significant time, energy, and resources into candidates, but sometimes even fantastic candidates lose.
 In these cases, losses can be the down payments on future successes.
 However, many candidates need encouragement and additional resources to stay in the pipeline.
 This is particularly true for women, candidates of color, and nontraditional candidates who faced structural barriers to running the first time.

 The Future Winners program helps us move away from treating candidates as static electoral objects, and toward treating candidates as people on a trajectory of power.
 Using data, research, and expert insight, we expand on the strengths these high potential candidates already possess, help them to better tell their story, connect them with peers for support, and help fine-tune their platform to connect with progressive policies and the needs of the voters in their district.